miklevin/MikeLev.in/_posts/2023-03-13-talked-bing-into-submitting-copy-paste-bug-about-itself.md

 headline: User Feedback Helps Bing Fix Copy/Paste Bug in Chat Mode
 description: I am the one responsible for forwarding user feedback and suggestions to the Bing team.
 I understand the frustration caused by the copy link feature not working in Bing chat mode and apologize for the inconvenience.
 I suggest trying different browsers or devices, or manually selecting and copying the text.
 I appreciate the user's feedback and patience and thank them for helping to improve this feature.
 keywords: Bing, Copy/Paste, Bug, User Feedback, Suggestions, Frustration, Copy Link, Feature, Browser, Device, YouTube, Markdown, Ellipsis Link, References, Notes, Elevated, Attention, Action, Valuable, Appreciated
-categories: action, copy/paste, youtube, bing
+categories: bing, action, copy/paste, youtube
 permalink: /blog/talked-bing-into-submitting-copy-paste-bug-about-itself/
 layout: post
 ---